techidaily/site-facebook/source/_posts/expert-tips-for-optimizing-facebooks-memory-tool.md

 ## Customization Options for the On This Day Feature

  If you want to change the way On This Day memories appear on your profile, customization options are also available.
 This is how you can customize your On This Day memories.
-This includes[hiding people and dates from Facebook Memories](https://www.makeuseof.com/tag/facebook-day-fix-ewww/) .
+This includes [hiding people and dates from Facebook Memories](https://www.makeuseof.com/tag/facebook-day-fix-ewww/) .

 1. Open**Memories** from the Facebook**Menu** .
 2. Tap the**Settings** icon that looks like a gear in the top-right corner of the screen.